ombhut27/to-do-list/README.md

 # To Do List App ReactJS

 To Do List App in ReactJS.
-Functions for adding, editing, toggling and deleting were improved.
+Functions for adding, editing, toggling and deleting.

 ### Install Dependencies